 Scintillation crystal: A material that will luminesce with optical photons when excited by ionizing radiation.

 PMT array: Electronics for capturing the photons produced by the scintillator crystal and converting those photons into an electronic pulse.

 Analog-to-digital conversion hardware: A digitization board converts the analog pulse-height information into a position and energy for each photon event.

 The Anger camera "focuses" the incident gamma radiation using a collimator.
-The incident photon is converted to visible light in a ...
+The incident photon is converted to visible ...